onyxhealth/oauth2org/README.md

      export SOCIAL_AUTH_VERIFYMYIDENTITY_OPENIDCONNECT_SECRET="oauth2org-dsjkfj87234ndsh89r3b434y8dTWocG"
      export SOCIAL_AUTH_VERIFYMYIDENTITY_OPENIDCONNECT_OIDC_ENDPOINT="http://verifymyidentity:8000"

+You may also use other upsteam identity providers such as Ping or Okta.
+See Python Social Auth documentation.)

-If running this server and the OIDC server locally lom the same machine for development, we recommend setting up names for each server host in `/etc/hosts`.
+If you are a developer running `oauth2org` server and the `vmi` OpenID Connect server locally on the same machine for development, we recommend setting up hostnames locally for each server host.
-You might add lines like the following to that file:
+In your  `/etc/hosts` file. you might add lines like the following to that file:

-     127.0.0.1       smhapp
+    127.0.0.1       oauth2org
     127.0.0.1       verifymyidentity
-     127.0.0.1       oauth2org

-In development our convention is to run `vmi` on port `8000`, `sharemyhealth` on 8001, and `smh_app` on `8002`.
+In development tye convention is to run `vmi` on port `8000` and `oauth2org` on `8001`.
+Any 3rd party apps on `8002`, etc.......
-To start this server on port 8001 issue the following command.
+To start this server on port `8001` issue the following command.

      python manage.py runserver 8001

+.....then point your browser to http://oauth2org:8001 or http://localhost:8001

 Advanced Connectivity Topics